ambonte/instagram/README.md

-# instagramClone
+# instagram
 this application will allow the user to view photos,likes,follow and unfollow even comments. this web application works as the same as the instagram website the user able to likes  according to the post, comment any picture they want and the user can have their own profile where they can view only the picture ther have post.

-## By Dukunde Marie Jeanne
+## By Bonte Emma BANA
 ## Description
-Instagram Clone this have dashborad used by admin and by a user,Instagram,Profile and post images , 29 September 2019
+Instagram Clone this have dashborad used by admin and by a user,Instagram,Profile and post images , 10 january 2020

 every user can post any picture by creating and account and view all picture posted those you follower